Skip to content

 Share article

-Where Are Bruges and Mechelen in Belgium?
+Where Are Bruges and Mechelen Located in Belgium?

-Sights in Mechelen
+Attractions in Mechelen

 Sint Romboutskathedraal

-The nearly 98-meter-high Gothic cathedral with its distinctive, unfinished tower dominates the skyline of Mechelen.
+The nearly 98-meter-high Gothic cathedral with its distinctive, unfinished tower dominates the cityscape of Mechelen.
 Those who climb the 538 steps are rewarded with a panoramic view of the entire region–on clear days, even as far as Antwerp and Brussels.
 The bell tower is part of the UNESCO World Heritage and is one of the most significant in Belgium.

-Building in Mechelen
+Buildings in Mechelen

 The Grote Markt in Mechelen with Sint-Romboutskathedraal in the background